 It’s on the higher end of the price scale, but it’s excellent quality and does the job well.
 All your supplies and gadgets can stay safe and dry within the fully waterproof main pocket – perfect if you like to carry your camera with you to snap some shots of the gorgeous scenery or your whopping catches!

 Sure, it may not look or feel as luxurious as some of the more expensive brands.
 But if you’re all about getting the most out of your fly fishing hobby without breaking the bank, who cares?
 The fish certainly don’t!
-These chest packs are a brilliant alternative to fishing vests.

 So all you need to do is think through exactly what your own individual requirements are, such as when, where and for how long you’ll be wearing your chest pack, to find the perfect pick for you.
 With a range of price points, you’ll find something to fit your budget.
 We always aim to provide reviews for the best products while offering you some variety to choose from!